DSA Graduate Student Group

 Con ingegno e con arte: A Roundtable on Methodologies and Approaches to Teaching Dante

-Please join us on April 4, 2023, at 5 pm(EST), for the second Workshop of the Graduate Student Group of the Dante Society of America.
-Our guests will be Professors Catherine Adoyo (University of Richmond), Fabian Alfie (University of Arizona), Eleonora Buonocore (University of Calgary), and Gary Cestaro (DePaul University).
+The second workshop of the Graduate Student Group of the Dante Society of America was held on April 4, 2023.
+Our guests included Professors Catherine Adoyo (University of Richmond), Fabian Alfie (University of Arizona), Eleonora Buonocore (University of Calgary), and Gary Cestaro (DePaul University).

 Spring Reading Group: Brunetto Latini's Rettorica

-This spring, the DSA Graduate Group will be reading and discussing Brunetto Latini's La Rettorica.
+In Spring 2023, the DSA Graduate Group read and discussed Brunetto Latini's La Rettorica.

-We will meet three times: February 16, March 23, and April 20 at 2pm ET via Zoom.
-This semester we will have three professors who will help us get the most from our readings.
+The group met three times: February 16, March 23, and April 20 at 2pm ET via Zoom.
+This semester three professors helped us get the most from our readings.

-The first meeting - February 16 - will see the participation of Professor Eugenio Refini, Associate Professor of Italian at New York University.
-We will discuss the first part of the Rettorica, up to page 50 of the Italian text (Latini, La rettorica, a cura di F. Maggini, Firenze, Le Monnier, 1968) - or p.
+The first meeting - February 16 - saw the participation of Professor Eugenio Refini, Associate Professor of Italian at New York University.
+We discussed the first part of the Rettorica, up to page 50 of the Italian text (Latini, La rettorica, a cura di F. Maggini, Firenze, Le Monnier, 1968) - or p.
 47 of the English (ed.
 Stefania D'Agata D'Ottavi).
-Please email us if you need scans of the text (English or Italian).

-Interested graduate students can email dantesociety.graduate@gmail.com for more information, including the session link.
+Interested graduate students can email dantesociety.graduate@gmail.com for more information.

 Previous Events